-Introduction to Mill, Drill Press, & Surf Grind / MILLING MACHINES Course Code: 13204G1003 / 13249C1006 1 Credit / 3 SUSCC Credits Prerequisite: Introduction to Precision Machining Course Fee: None / SUSCC Tuition
+Milling and Surface Grinder I / MILLING MACHINES Course Code: 13204G1003 / 13249C1006 1 Credit / 3 SUSCC Credits Prerequisite: Introduction to Precision Machining Course Fee: None

 A course that provides an introduction to manufacturing processes and job opportunities for students who are pursuing careers in manufacturing.
 Students use critical thinking skills and principles of science, mathematics and safety.
 This entry level course may be taken in the Manufacturing cluster.
 Students choosing the Manufacturing cluster must meet the academic goals and expectations of business and industry.
 Milling techniques will be taught and employability skills are stressed and reinforced through application in a job-like environment using industry grade machining equipment and tools.